Introduction

 Formed from Creation

-God took the dust of the earth–the raw material of creation–and formed man from the ground.
-There’s a poetic wordplay here: the Lord God formed the man (ha adama) from the dust of the ground (ha adama) (Hughes, Gensis, 52).
+God took the dust of the earth—the raw material of creation—and formed man from the ground.
+In Hebrew, Moses uses a poetic wordplay: the Lord God formed the adam (man) from the dust of the adamah (ground) (Hughes, Genesis, 52).
+The very name “Adam” ties humanity to the soil.

 The Breath of God